PavanRangani/docs/docs/prd/tax/tax.md

 - For `1040`,`1041`,`990PF`,`706`,`1120-S` two extra fields will be there under Payments section: `Applied from prior year` and `Federal Income Tax Withheld`
   - For `1041`, If trust is Grantor then payment section won't be applicable.
 - `Applied from prior year` is pulled from `Applied to next year` amount of last year tax return.
 If last year tax return is not available allows user to input amount in this field.
+- `Tax Credit`
+  - User can enters Tax Credit amount and Notes.
+[See this](https://drive.google.com/file/d/1zArbONfRlznBACflGGVMtpagcEs-T0yg/view?usp=sharing)
+  - Credits is an amount input field and decimmal value is not allowed.
+  - Notes is shown in secondary information.
+If notes is too long, shows it in multi line.
+[See this](https://drive.google.com/file/d/1fbZ0RlnwWWebARwXlluJ7W3TLHmwc3U7/view?usp=sharing)
 - Allows user to enter amount in `Federal Income Tax Withheld`.
 Decimal is not allowed.
 Default value is set to `$ 0`.
 - For some of the forms `Payment` is not applicable.
 For such forms, `Payments` section won't be populated at all.
 - `Total Payments` = `Applied from prior year` + `Federal Income Tax Withheld` + Amount of all date wise payments + Final payments